The rise of the alt-right

-Who are today's alt-righters?The movement's leading provocateur, Milo Yiannopoulos (see below), defines the alt-right as a "young, rebellious contingent who feel a mischievous urge to blaspheme, break all the rules, and say the unsayable."
+The movement's leading provocateur, Milo Yiannopoulos (see below), defines the alt-right as a "young, rebellious contingent who feel a mischievous urge to blaspheme, break all the rules, and say the unsayable."
 Alt-righters have their own lexicon — "libtards" for liberals and "cucks" for mainstream conservatives, to name two of the least offensive terms — and their own imagery.
 One of the most-used memes is Pepe the frog, a once popular millennial cartoon reclaimed by white supremacists on 4chan.
 Pepe is regularly posted wearing Nazi insignia or even depicted as Trump himself.
 Trump's eldest son, Donald Trump Jr., recently posted a Pepe image; he later claimed he had no idea it was associated with white supremacy.
 Another signature alt-right trick is to use "echoes," or triple parentheses, around a person's name when mocking him or her online — a signal to fellow anti-Semites that the person is Jewish.

 The site is the unofficial media hub for the alt-right, and home to Yiannopoulos himself.
 Typical posts include "Big gay hate machine closes Christian pizza parlor" and "Birth control makes women unattractive and crazy."
 Breitbart's beating heart is Stephen Bannon, a former Goldman Sachs banker who has made it his personal mission to "professionalize" the wildest, angriest fringes of the alt-right.
 Bannon — whose ex-wife accused him of domestic violence and anti-Semitic comments — has been behind the alt-right's most sensational campaigns.
 "If there's an explosion or a fire somewhere," says Matthew Boyle, Breitbart's Washington political editor, "Steve's probably nearby with some matches."

 Trump began his national political career as the leading champion of birtherism — the belief that President Obama was born abroad and is therefore an illegitimate president.
 This has long been one of the alt-right's favorite conspiracy theories.
 Since Trump announced his presidential run last year, he has been the alt-right's candidate of choice — both for his outrageous, say-anything tone, and for his nativist proposals to ban Muslim immigrants and deport Mexicans. "[Trump's] fighting for us.
 He's saying we're going to be great again," says Spencer, the founder of the alternative right.
 "He's done more to awaken that nationalism than anyone in my lifetime.
 I love him."

-Is the alt-right here to stay?Even if Trump loses in November, the movement could continue to be a powerful political force.
+Even if Trump loses in November, the movement could continue to be a powerful political force.
 Bannon and Trump's rumored backup scheme is to launch a provocative alt-right media empire that will capitalize on Trump's popularity and compete with Fox News.
 There's also the wider fear that the alt-right's emergence into mainstream political discourse — accompanied by white supremacist, racist, and misogynist ideas and language — may have prompted a broader cultural shift in America.
 "Something happened in 2015 with the emergence of Trump....
 Something was let loose by him," says conservative commentator John Podhoretz.
 "This code language — 'It's time to stop being politically correct' — is something he never defines.
 It's liberating, but there's no limiting factor.
 Somehow he has let loose this dark force."